iann838/Pyot/docs/src/models/index.md

 - `LOR` <Badge text="Model" type="warning" vertical="middle" />
 - `VAL` <Badge text="Model" type="warning" vertical="middle" />

-Some model doesn't need a pipeline on startup, but needs a pipeline at run time.
+Some models don't need a pipeline on startup, but need a pipeline at runtime.
 For example the `riot` model.

 # Legend